nicolasbolcatto/globanterraWebsite/README.md

 - Animations and transitions using CSS and AOS (https://michalsnik.github.io/aos/) library
 - Git and GitHub for version control
 - Bootstrap 5
+- SCSS
-- SASS
+- SEO Optimization

 Still to implement:

+- Image and logo optimization
+- 404 Page
-- SEO
+- Contact form functionality
-- Go to production!

 # Functionality